Single pivot arm (325mm) mounting options | Philips

 ITD part number: TH.2119.991

 Single pivot arm on horizontal standard runner, rapid mounting.
-The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 325mm; tilt and swivel unit with an adapter for IntelliVue MP40 and MP50 patient monitors.
+The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 325mm; tilt and swivel unit with an adapter for IntelliVue MP60 and MP70 patient monitors.

 Single pivot arm on pole